 - The Universal 2-Park Base Ticket entitles you to admission at Universal Studios Florida OR Universal's Islands of Adventure for each day of your ticket (one park per day).
 You have an additional option of a 3-Park Base Ticket that allows you to visit Universal Studios Florida, Universal's Islands of Adventure or Universal's Volcano Bay for each day of your ticket (one park per day).
 For example, with a Universal 2-Park 3-Day Base Ticket you could go to Universal Studios on Monday, Universal's Islands of Adventure on Tuesday and then go back to Universal Studios on Thursday.
 Another example is the Universal 3-Park 3-Day Base Ticket, which would allow you to visit Universal Studios on Monday, Universal's Islands of Adventure on Tuesday and Universal's Volcano Bay on Wednesday.

-- The Universal Park-to-Park Ticket entitles you to admission at Universal Studios Florida AND Universal's Islands of Adventure for each day of your ticket (you hop back and forth between the two parks).
+- The Universal Park-to-Park Ticket entitles you to admission at Universal Studios Florida AND Universal's Islands of Adventure for each day of your ticket (giving you the freedom to hop back and forth between the two parks.)
 You have an additional option of a 3-Park Park-to-Park Ticket that allows you to enter Universal Studios Florida, Universal's Islands of Adventure and Universal's Volcano Bay for each day of your ticket.
 For instance, let's say you purchase a Universal 2-day Park-to-Park Ticket.
 On Monday, you could go to Universal Studios Florida for the first half of the day then head over to Universal's Islands of Adventure.
 On Wednesday, you start at Universal's Islands of Adventure, go to Universal Studios Florida in the afternoon and then end the day back at Universal's Islands of Adventure.
 Another example is the Universal 3-Park 3-Day Park-to-Park Ticket, which would allow you to visit all three parks every day for three days.

 More Ticket Days Available

 You now have the option to choose among 1-Day, 2-Day, 3-Day, 4-Day and 5-Day tickets for your vacation.
-(The Orlando FlexTicket will not be available in 2017 and the Three Park Unlimited Ticket that included Wet 'n Wild is no longer available.)

-Is Base or Park-to-Park the Best Universal Orlando ticket?
+Is Base or Park-to-Park the Best Universal Orlando Ticket?

-The Park-to-Park Ticket types gives you more flexibility than the Base Ticket type.
+The Park-to-Park Ticket types give you more flexibility than the Base Ticket type.
 Plus, the Park-to-Park Ticket is the only way to experience the Hogwarts Express™ in The Wizarding World of Harry Potter™ - Diagon Alley™.
 It's also a good choice when one park closes earlier than the others.
 For instance, if Universal Studios Florida closes at 5 p.m. and Universal's Islands of Adventure closes at 7 p.m., the Park-to-Park ticket allows you to leave Universal Studios Florida and have two hours to enjoy the rides at Universal's Islands of Adventure.
 (You can see park hours on Our Crowd Calendar.)

 Consider a longer stay if ...